C242-PS210-Sampahku/ML/README.md

 ## Overview
 This project aims to classify various types of garbage into different categories using a convolutional neural network (CNN) model.
 The categories include batteries, biological waste, cardboard, clothes, glass, metal, paper, plastic, shoes, and general trash.

+## Dataset
+The dataset contains 10 distinct categories of waste items, carefully classified into the following types: metal, glass, biological, paper, battery, trash, cardboard, shoes, clothes, and plastic.
+Each category includes a diverse collection of samples that represent real-world waste materials, making it suitable for training and testing machine learning models aimed at waste classification or recycling initiatives.
+The dataset provides a rich variety of features, enabling the development of models capable of recognizing and sorting different types of waste effectively.
+[Link Dataset](https:www.kaggle.com/datasets/sumn2u/garbage-classification-v2?select=garbage-dataset).

 ## Model Performance
 The model was trained and evaluated on a dataset consisting of diverse garbage images.
 Below are the key performance metrics for the current model configuration: